 - It may be possible to get the consent of all staff to the furlough proposed, in which case the employer should retain evidence of that consent, eg ask employees to sign a letter or a furlough agreement, or send an email confirming their consent.

 - In situations where the employer has 20 or more employees who do not accept the furlough, they will need to carry out collective consultation with those employees, asking them to elect two or more representatives (depending on the size of the employer) to discuss matters with the employer.
-The normal consultation period for 20-plus employees is 30 days and 45 days for more than 100 employees; it is not clear whether these will be relaxed but it seems likely.
-You can see full details of the collective consultation process here.
+The normal consultation period for 20-plus employees is 30 days and 45 days for more than 100 employees.
+Full details of the collective consultation process can be seen here.
 The penalty for failing to consult is considerable: a protective award of up to 90 days’ gross pay for each affected employee.

-- The argument that the employer is reacting to a sudden steep drop in demand, the need to close premises etc is likely to justify the decision to furlough in most cases, and the tribunals are likely to regard this as a justifiable and proportionate response to an unexpected emergency.
+- The argument that the employer is reacting to a sudden steep drop in demand, the need to close premises and so on is likely to justify the decision to furlough in most cases, and the tribunals are likely to regard this as a justifiable and proportionate response to an unexpected emergency.

 What happens during furlough?